open-rcp/rcp/BUILD.md

 - `--debug` - Build in debug mode
 - `--server` - Build only the server component
 - `--client` - Build only the client component
+- `--service` - Build only the service component
+- `--cli` - Build only the CLI component
+- `--api` - Build only the API component
+- `--desk` - Build only the Desk interface component
 - `--ws-bridge` - Build only the WebSocket bridge component
 - `--all` - Build all components (default)
 - `--run` - Run the server after building
 - `--run-server` - Run the server after building
 - `--run-client` - Run the client after building
+- `--run-service` - Run the service after building
+- `--run-cli` - Run the CLI after building
+- `--run-api` - Run the API after building
+- `--run-desk` - Run the Desk interface after building
 - `--run-ws-bridge` - Run the WebSocket bridge after building

 Example: